+The recovery process after undergoing rhinoplasty takes time, and you should be patient to achieve the final product.
 It’s essential to understand the recovery and healing process after rhinoplasty surgery.
 That way, you can pencil in enough downtime, take any time off work and prepare yourself for a more comfortable recovery journey.

-After your procedure, your surgeon will place a nasal splint on or inside your nose.
-Your surgeon will remove this a week after your surgery.
-You will feel swelling, bruising, and discomfort after your surgery.
+After your procedure, your surgeon will place a nasal splint on or inside your nose, which they will remove after a week.
+You will experience swelling, bruising, and discomfort after your surgery.
 This is entirely normal.
-You will feel congested because of the swelling and may have a little difficulty breathing through your nose.
+You also will feel congested because of the swelling and may have a little difficulty breathing through your nose.

 At six months post-op, you should be able to see the final result.
 There will be a significant improvement in swelling, and you can usually resume more heavy physical activity.

 After one year, the healing process is complete, and you should be able to see your new nose.
 The swelling should be fully gone.

 The initial recovery of rhinoplasty takes around 5 to 7 days.
 This is when you feel like it impacts your day-to-day life the most.
 Although the healing process takes up to one year, your face will look normal after three to four weeks, and you will feel comfortable going about your everyday life.

 Rhinoplasty Recovery Tips: How To Optimise Your Rhinoplasty Recovery Time